Kesavan-Hex/Kesavan-Hex/README.md

 - 🔭 I’m currently working on ...
 SourceCode Computers :desktop_computer:
 - 🌱 I’m currently learning ...
 Python,Java
 - 👯 I’m looking to collaborate on ...Python and JS
-- 🤔 I’m looking for help with ...Android developement
+- 🤔 I’m looking for help with ...Android developement and sh
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [Telegram](https://t.me/the_cyberghost)
 - 😄 Pronouns: ...
 He/Him